 # Case list

-For a case to be visible on the list, permissions for the role must be configured [user](https://docs.eximee.com/documentation/documentation-en/budowanie-aplikacji/interfejs-uzytkownika/eximee-dashboard/konfiguracja/uprawnienia) (PROCESS\_DEFINITION\_KEY\_MAPPING parameter).
+For a case to be visible on the list, permissions must be configured for the role [user](/documentation/documentation-en/budowanie-aplikacji/interfejs-uzytkownika/eximee-dashboard/konfiguracja/uprawnienia.md) (PROCESS\_DEFINITION\_KEY\_MAPPING parameter).

 {% hint style="warning" %}